Documentation

 }

-Follow this tutorial to check your stores' binding ids.
+Follow this tutorial to check the store binding ids.

-Your app's folder may end up with a structure similar to the following:
+Your app folder should have a structure similar to the following:

 _10